kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 In some scenarios, CORS permissions are required for Kolena to render content from your bucket.

-To configure CORS access, navigate to your S3 bucket inside your AWS console.
+To configure CORS access, navigate to your S3 bucket inside your AWS console and follow these steps:

-Click on the "Permissions" tab and navigate to the "Cross-origin resource sharing (CORS)" section.
+1. Click on the "Permissions" tab and navigate to the "Cross-origin resource sharing (CORS)" section.
-Click "Edit" and add the following JSON snippet:
+2. Click "Edit" and add the following JSON snippet:

 ```json
 [